stasmarkin/sm_td/docs/110_deep_explanation_two_stages_example.md

 ## Almost simultaneous release

 The third option of resolving stage SMTD_STAGE_FOLLOWING_TOUCH is releasing macro key before it become interpreted as held.
 In that case following key is still being pressed and state machine is not yet able to make a decision if macro was held or tapped.
-So state machine goes to stage SMTD_STAGE_RELEASE and just wait for next user input.
+So state machine goes to stage SMTD_STAGE_TOUCH_RELEASE and just wait for next user input.
 In case if you release following key fast enough (within RELEASE_TERM millis) it would be counted the same way as it was released while pressing macro key.
 So stage will go to SMTD_STAGE_NONE and following action will be performed: fire SMTD_ACTION_HOLD, tap following key and fire SMTD_ACTION_RELEASE.

 ```